Roger D. Launius: Publications

 Launius has written more than twenty books and 100 articles on the history of aerospace.
-Some titles include Historical analogs for the stimulation of space commerce (2014), Space shuttle legacy : how we did it and what we learned (2013), and Exploring the Solar System: The History and Science of Planetary Probes (2012).
-He has twice won the AIAA History Manuscript Award, forComing Home: Reentry and Recovery from Space in 2011, and for Space Stations: Base Camps to the Stars in 2003.
+Some titles include Historical Analogs for the Stimulation of Space Commerce (2014), Space Shuttle Legacy: How We Did it and What We Learned (2013), and Exploring the Solar System: The History and Science of Planetary Probes (2012).
+He has twice won the AIAA History Manuscript Award, for Coming Home: Reentry and Recovery from Space in 2011, and for Space Stations: Base Camps to the Stars in 2003.

 Launius has published on the history of the Latter Day Saint movement.
 He won both the David Woolley Evans and Beatrice Evans Biography Award (1989) and the John Whitmer Historical Association Best Book Award for his work on Mormon history, Joseph Smith III: Pragmatic Prophet.

 Launius studies the history of baseball in the United States, and published Charlie Finley: The Outrageous Story of Baseball's Super Showman with G. Michael Green.